Quikks1lver/personal-website/README.md

 # Adam's Personal Website

 _Hello!
-My [personal website](https://quikks1lver.github.io/personal-website/) is currently a work-in-progress, but feel free to check it out!_
+Here's the home of my **[personal website](https://quikks1lver.github.io/personal-website/)'s** source code!_
+Feel free to check out the website, deployed using GitHub pages, and check out `resources/` to see how I built it.

 # How to Run Locally